pulakk/Website-Builder-in-Javascript/README.md

 ```

 ## The Zinx Editor
-The editor has a variable that works as a css buffer for both classes styling and id styling, namely css_classes and css_ids.
+The editor has a variable that works as a css buffer for both classes styling and id styling, namely **css_classes** and **css_ids**.
 These store the current css styling of all the classes and ids created within the editor with it's tools.

 ```javascript